 Writing the wiki is an integral part of this course and your learning for this course.
 As your notes progress, you will begin, I hope, to cross link to the notes and observations of others.
 University students and professors are now in the business of making their course work in progress available to those interested; it's another new rhetorical practice of digital space.

 The wiki is a FishBowl wiki: The world can see what we're posting, search engines can locate it, but only registered users can edit and post comments.
 Registered users include past and present students in the class and academics who request editing for good pedagogical reasons.
 AboutThisWiki

-I will also offer face to face meetings once a week at our scheduled time for questions, tutorials, seminars, face to face exercises, or just work time - whatever we or you might need to do that week.
+I will also offer face to face meetings at our scheduled time for questions, tutorials, seminars, face to face exercises, or just work time - whatever we or you might need to do that week.
 These meetings are voluntary.
 Some of them I'll plan, such as seminar discussions on a reading or project, or a Q and A period.
-Others I won't plan, but I will be in the classroom for questions, and you're welcome to come and engage in discussions, collaborations, and practice.
+Others will be wide open: I will be in the classroom for questions, and you're welcome to come and engage in discussions, collaborations, and practice.